sharronesofer/visual_dm/docs/rules_directives.md

 - No "class" attribute; all characters use a flexible, feat-driven schema.
 - Attributes explicitly tracked: STR, DEX, CON, INT, WIS, CHA
 - Derived stats: HP, MP, DR, AC explicitly calculated each level-up
-- Skills and feats selected explicitly at each level without class restrictions.
+- Skills and abilities selected explicitly at each level without class restrictions.